pdf-association/arlington-pdf-model/TestGrammar/README.md

 - see the Doxygen output for miscellaneous improvements marked by `@todo` in the C++ source code
 - when processing PDF files, calculate all predicates
 - finish PDF SDK bindings for QPDF, MuPDF and a later/better version of pdfium
+- detect stack overflows, memory exhaustion and timeouts to be able to fail gracefully
+- `--checkdva` doesn't do any object deletion so will report lots of memory leaks

 ---